Musk And Space Travel Skewered In S. Korean Director Bongs Latest - UrduPoint

 Musk And Space Travel Skewered In S. Korean Director Bong's Latest

-Paris, (APP - UrduPoint / Pakistan Point News - 15th Feb, 2025) Interplanetary space travel and the vanities of tech billionaires like Elon Musk are the subject of acclaimed South Korean director Bong Joon Ho's satirical new film "Mickey 17" which will be shown at the Berlin film festival on Saturday.
+Berlin, (APP - UrduPoint / Pakistan Point News - 15th Feb, 2025) Interplanetary space travel and the vanity of tech billionaires like Elon Musk are the subject of acclaimed South Korean director Bong Joon Ho's satirical new film "Mickey 17" which will be shown at the Berlin film festival on Saturday.

 The writer and director of the Oscar-winning 2019 hit "Parasite" returns to screens with a darkly comic take on the sci-fi genre starring British actor Robert Pattinson as Mickey, an intrepid but accident-prone space explorer.